Fiat 128: Design

-The 128 range underwent a facelift in 1972, featuring a revised grille.
-1974 saw the launch of the 128 Special, which used the Rally engine in a four-door sedan body.
-In 1975 the 128 3P (3-door) Berlinetta replaced the Sport Coupé.
-In 1976, the range received new bumpers, rectangular headlights, tail lights and dashboard as well as modifications to the engines.
-At this time, the wagon was also renamed the "Panorama".
+The 128 sedan and estate underwent a small refresh in 1972, featuring revisions on the grille, bumpers, dashboard and steering wheel plus addition of a brake servo.
+1974 saw the launch of the 128 Special, with rectangular headlights, chrome accents, extra equipment, better seats and upholstery, plus availability of a 1290 cc engine, producing 60 PS.

+In 1976, the sedan and stationwagon received a proper facelift with a new front and rectangular headlights for all versions, new bumpers with incorporated indicators, redesigned tail lights for the sedan and a new dashboard, as well as modifications to the engines and gearbox in order to reduce the fuel consumption.
+At this time, the wagon was renamed "Panorama" and received a single rear side window of a somewhat smaller area than the earlier split unit.

 Production of all 128s except that of the base 1,100 cc powered model ended in 1979 after the introduction of the Fiat Ritmo/Strada in 1978.
 In 1980 production of the small three-door station wagon Panorama was dropped from the range and 128 production finally ended in 1985.

 Road test

 The British "Motor" magazine tested a Fiat 128 in April 1970, shortly after its UK launch.
 The car had a top speed of 85.4 mph and accelerated from 0-60 mph in 15.5 seconds.
 An "overall" fuel consumption of 27.5 mpgimp was recorded.
 This put it fractionally behind the contemporary Morris 1300 on maximum speed but usefully ahead on acceleration.
 The two were closely matched on fuel economy, where both were outrun by the Ford Escort 1300 Super also included in the comparison, here in its four-door version.
 The Fiat's £876 manufacturer's recommended price was not too far above the Morris 1300's £830 and the Escort's £838.
 The testers commended the Fiat's interior space and excellent performance.
 Wind and road noise were low, but engine noise was not.
 The 128 went on sale on the UK market around the same time as the Rootes Group's Hillman Avenger, and shortly before the Vauxhall Viva was transformed from its second generation to its third generation.
 The market leader in this sector at the time was British Leyland's 1100 and 1300 range.
 Sales of imported cars in the UK were in the first stages of a sharp rise in their market share at the beginning of the 1970s, with Fiat and likes of Datsun, Renault and Volkswagen being particularly successful.